Find Affordable College Courses

 You’ll join some of the best and brightest minds around you if you attend San Diego State University.
 The school came in at #5 on this year’s Best Value Natural Resources Conservation Bachelor’s Degree Schools in California list.
 Located in the large city of San Diego, SDSU is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at SDSU are $8,136 per year.
+The average tuition and fees for an in-state undergraduate at SDSU are $8,136 a year.
 After completing their Bachelor's Degree, conservation graduates from SDSU carry an average student debtload of $17,572.

 Read full report on Natural Resources Conservation at San Diego State University